 ||Pay Decisions: The Good, the Bad, and the Costly

-- Session Description: When employers review their salary adjustment budgets, their tendency may be to apply the “peanut butter” approach and avoid the opportunity to differentiate the amounts well-performing employees receive.
-We think there is a better way.
+- Session Description: When employers review their salary adjustment budgets, their tendency may be to apply the “peanut butter” approach and avoid the opportunity to differentiate the amounts good performing employees receive.
 This workshop is your opportunity to explore the answers to these questions and others as they apply to your organization:

 - How can one determine how much an individual employee actually should be paid?

-- What is the best way to determine the going market rate for a job, and how does that enter into making pay decisions?
+- What is the best way to determine the going market rate for a job and how does that enter into negotiating salary decisions and making job offers?

 - Should base pay be linked to performance?
 If so, how can this be accomplished?

-- How can an organization adopt a living wage strategy given pressures to increase minimum wage?
+- How can an organization better understand the implications of a living wage strategy given pressures to increase minimum wage?